Cloud-SPAN/nerc-metagenomics04-polishing/_episodes/01-polishing-assembly.md

 * `--unpaired` - the short reads we used to create the BAM alignment were unpaired, so we need to specify this using this flag
 * `--outdir` - this will generate a directory for all the output

+Check you are in the `analysis` folder and run

+**ER can we update this command so it can be used as `pilon` in the AMI???**
 ~~~
 cd ~/cs_course/analysis/
 java -Xmx16G -jar /home/csuser/.miniconda3/share/pilon-1.24-0/pilon.jar --genome medaka/consensus.fasta --unpaired pilon/short_read_alignment.bam --outdir pilon &> pilon.out &
 ~~~
 {: .bash}

-We can again keep track of the analysis by looking at the `pilon.out` file.
+We can again keep track of the analysis by looking at the `pilon.out` file with `less`.

-When the command is initially run
+The top of the file:
 ~~~
 Pilon version 1.24 Thu Jan 28 13:00:45 2021 -0500
 Genome: ../medaka/consensus.fasta